Ayushijaiswal24/AgroLink/README.md

 # AgroLink

 AgroLink is a web platform designed for wholesale crop trading, connecting sellers and consumers seamlessly.
-Although still in development, CropConnect offers a robust set of features for both sellers and consumers in the agricultural marketplace.
+Although still in development, AgroLink offers a robust set of features for both sellers and consumers in the agricultural marketplace.

 ## Deployed Link